 Don franchised his Executioner characters to Harlequin's Gold Eagle Imprint in 1980 after writing Executioner thirty-eight, Satan's Sabbath.
-Gold Eagle's program has resulted in about four hundred Mack Bolan books published since that time with several spin-off series: Able Team, Phoenix Force, Stonyman, and Super Bolan.
+Gold Eagle's program has resulted in nearly 900 Mack Bolan books published since that time with several spin-off series: Able Team, Phoenix Force, Stonyman, and Super Bolan.
 Don was a Consulting Editor with the Harlequin program until his death but did not write any of the Harlequin books, which have all been written by a team of writers.

 In December of 2014, Open Road Media published thirty-seven of the original books as ebooks, and the books are available atKindle, Nook, Kobo, Apple, Indiebound, and Google.
 In October 2016, the first three books of The Executioner Series were put back in Print.

 Copyright 2002, 2015 by Linda Pendleton, All Rights Reserved.